re:publica 2018 will take place from 2-4 May 2018.

 Programme decisions are not made by individuals, but by a team!
 Our programme team is made up of people who work with the utmost care and integrity and we stand behind them.

 Yes.
 The account allows you to register yourself as a speaker and submit a proposal for the CfP over your profile.
-You can edit your proposal at any time – even after submission – and manage your information.
+You can edit your proposal at any time – even after submission but until the deadline!– and manage your information.
 Account registration and setup is free and only takes a few minutes.
 Just head this way: https://18.re-publica.com/en/speaker/registration

 You can already start to fill out and complete your speaker profile or finish this at a later time.
 You'll need to already provide a picture in the required dimensions.
 Please note, your speaker profile must be fully completed by the end of the CfP deadline to be accepted.

 If you want to create a new speaker profile then follow these steps: